AyoAdekoya/ISA_Functional_Simulator/Partners.md

 >> This programming assignment represents my own work in accordance with University regulations and the course syllabus.  /s/ Ada Lovelace

 - [Acknowledgement of student 1]
+This programming assignment represents my own work in accordance with University regulations and the course syllabus.  /s/ Ayomide Adekoya

 - [Acknowledgement of student 2]
+This programming assignment represents my own work in accordance with University regulations and the course syllabus.  /s/ Ryan Githae